IsaSca/NETPUG/README.md

 NETPUG stands for Network Threat Prevention Using Graphs and is a side project while I am on Summer Vacation from Uni.
 It is to help me learn how to implement a lot of what I learnt in some Java and Maths modules I took this year and to further my understanding.

+When pulling, remember to follow the instructions in Main, also add the libraries of jfx to the project